thaapasa/dissertation/README.md

 logical data-item deletions are allowed.
 Our experiments show that the CMVBT outperforms the TSB-tree with range queries in the presence of deletions.

+## Compiling

+You can compile the dissertation with `pdflatex` (plain `LaTeX` is not enough), you need to run the command a couple of times.

+Use the parameter `--min-crossrefs=999` with Bibtex so that the references are created correctly.

+Requires a relatively recent `LaTeX` environment.
+The dissertation was compiled with `MikTex 2.8` on Windows.

+This information was last checked on 30.9.2010.